Furman–Wofford football rivalry

 The Furman–Wofford football rivalry, sometimes referred to as the Deep South's Oldest Football Rivalry or the I-85 rivalry, is an American college football rivalry game played by the Furman Paladins football team of Furman University and the Wofford Terriers football team of Wofford College.
-The teams have played 96 times in total, dating back to first game in 1889.
-Furman currently leads the series with 56 wins, to Wofford's 33, with 7 ties.
+The teams have played 99 times in total, dating back to first game in 1889.
+Furman currently leads the series with 56 wins, to Wofford's 36, with 7 ties.

 History

 The series between Furman and Wofford dates back to December 14, 1889, in what was the first organized intercollegiate football game in South Carolina.
 In a game that contained no positions or uniforms and whose set of rules were decided upon right before its start, Wofford won 5–1.
 The series gets the occasional title of the "Deep South's Oldest Football Rivalry", as the 1889 meeting was also the first football game played in the Deep South, or the "State's Oldest Rivalry", due to its status as the oldest rivalry in South Carolina.

 The teams have met in only two locations: Greenville and Spartanburg, South Carolina.
 The longest winning streak in the series's history lasted from 1917 to 1947, and consisted of nineteen consecutive Furman victories (during the first sixteen of which Wofford scored a total of fifteen points and was shut out twelve times).

 The series has been interrupted multiple times.
 One such interruption took place from 1901 to 1914, when Wofford banned football for its violence.
 Major interruptions have also taken place from 1922–28, 1941–46 (due to World War II, neither school fielded a team from 1943–45), and 1980–93, with the exception of one game played in 1989.
-At present, the teams have met every year since 1995.
+At present, the teams have met every year since 1995 with the exception of the 2021 FCS spring season when Wofford canceled their season before its completion due to COVID-19 infections and opt-outs.